Mental Health App Development 2025 | Features, Costs and Monetization

 a.
 General Mental Health Apps

-General-purpose apps specialize in maintaining users’ self-care via mood control and successfully implementing healthy habits.
-Mental health app developers may include varied features in their products, such as specified questions, community features, and checklists.
+General-purpose apps specialize in maintaining users’ self-care through mood control and successfully implementing healthy habits.
+Mental health app development can include varied features in these products, such as specified questions, community features, and checklists.

 The best examples of creating a mental health app for this purpose are What’s Up and 7 Cups of Tea.